elizabeth-poggie/elizabeth-poggie/_content/notes/01-user-interface-solution.md

 # Question 1 (3 points)

+## Question

-"Explain the difference between inline, internal, and external specificity"
+Explain the difference between inline, internal, and external specificity

-# Solution
+## Answer

 - Inline - Since there is no selector for inline CSS, there is no specificity to calculate; inline CSS rules automatically beat all other CSS rules for this reason.
 [Read more here](https://www.elizabethpoggie.com/notes/14-user-interfaces#inline-css)